VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-programming-guide.rst

 Import and Export Keys
 ~~~~~~~~~~~~~~~~~~~~~~

+If you need to import or export your Public/Private keys you can easily do it.
-To export Public/Private keys, simply call one of the Export methods:
+Simply call one of the Export methods:

 .. code-block:: csharp
     :linenos: